onnx/onnx/docs/PythonAPIOverview.md

 Function `update_inputs_outputs_dims` updates the dimension of the inputs and outputs of the model, to the provided values in the parameter.
 You could provide both static and dynamic dimension size, by using dim_param.
+The function runs model checker after the input/output sizes are updated.
 ```python
 import onnx
 import onnx.utils